LGB Alliance: History

 Malcolm Clark, a cofounder of the LGB Alliance, speaking to the Scottish Parliament in 2022.

 In September 2019, twenty-two people signed an open letter to The Sunday Times accusing leading UK gay-rights charity Stonewall of having "undermined women's sex-based rights and protections" through its policy on transgender issues.
 It further stated that twelve months earlier, a group had asked Stonewall to commit to "fostering an atmosphere of respectful debate" with those who wished to question its transgender policies, but that Stonewall had refused to allow any such dialogue, and that "if Stonewall remains intransigent, there must surely now be an opening for a new organisation committed both to freedom of speech and to fact instead of fantasy."

-One month after the publication of the open letter, it was announced that a new group called the LGB Alliance had been launched, with the objective of "asserting the right of lesbians, bisexuals and gay men to define themselves as same-sex attracted", stating that such a right is threatened by "attempts to introduce confusion between biological sex and the notion of gender".
+One month after the publication of the open letter, it was announced that a new group called the LGB Alliance had been launched.
 The group was co-founded by Bev Jackson, Kate Harris, Allison Bailey, Malcolm Clark, and Ann Sinnott, with the support of Simon Fanshawe, who spoke at the initial meeting on 22 October 2019 along with Miranda Yardley and Charlie Evans.
 Harris stated that:

 The main difference is that lesbians, gays, and bisexuals have something in common because of our sexual orientation, that has nothing to do with being trans.
 We welcome the support of anyone — gay, straight or trans — as long as they support our commitment to freedom of speech and biological definitions of sex.
 So we are a very broad and accepting group.
 We will be called transphobic, but we're not.

 In 2020, the LGBT+ Consortium umbrella group refused to admit LGB Alliance.

 In October 2020, Ann Sinnott, a director of the LGB Alliance at the time, initiated a legal case calling for a judicial review of the Equality and Human Rights Commission's guidance on the Equality Act 2010, crowdfunding almost £100,000 for legal fees.
 The LGB Alliance believed that the specifics of the Equality Act 2010 have been "misrepresented" by some organisations.
 In May 2021 the case was found by the court to be unarguable, Justice Henshaw stating that "the claimant has shown no arguable reason to believe the Code has misled or will mislead service providers about their responsibilities under the Act."